thuinanutshell/thuinanutshell/README.md

 ## Hello, I'm Thư 👋

-🔭 I tinker and play with data, product and software :)
+🔭 I tinker and play with data and software :)

 🌱 I’m currently learning about building scalable web apps, and machine learning/AI systems
 <!--